Bantu peoples of South Africa: Xhosa calendar

-Xhosa people historically and traditionally based their agricultural time on reliable star systems.
-When these traditions are aligned with the Gregorian calendar system the Xhosa year begins in June and ends in May when the Canopus star (in UCanzibe) becomes visible in the Southern Hemisphere, this signaled their time for harvesting.
+The Xhosa historically based their agricultural year on reliable star systems.
+Aligned with the Gregorian calendar, the Xhosa year begins in June and ends in May, when the star Canopus (UCanzibe) becomes visible in the Southern Hemisphere, signalling the time of harvesting.

 Sotho calendar

-Sesotho months (in Likhoeli) indicate special natural and agricultural events of Southern Africa.
-Traditionally and historically, being cattle breeders who lived in the semi-arid regions of Southern Africa, a deep understanding of agriculture and the natural world was essential for their survival.
-Sesotho speaking people generally recognise only two seasons called Dihla.
-However, names do exist aligned to all four of the traditional Western seasons.
-The Sotho year begins approximately in August or September, a time when their crops were planted.
+The Sesotho months (Likhoeli) indicate natural and agricultural events of southern Africa.
+Traditionally cattle breeders living in semi-arid regions, the Sotho required a deep understanding of agriculture and the natural world.
+Sesotho speakers generally recognise two seasons (Dihla), although names exist for all four Western seasons; the Sotho year begins approximately in August or September, when crops were planted.

 Traditional holidays

 First Fruits

-A ceremony of giving the first fruits in a harvest to God, or the gods who are believed to be responsible for the abundance of food in Southern Africa.
-Traditionally it marked a time of prosperity, in the good harvests experienced after the seasonal agricultural period.
-It also brought people together, unifying them at a time of merry making and quashing fears of famine.
-In South Africa the tradition is practiced by Zulu people of KwaZulu-Natal as Umkhosi Wokweshwama.
+The First Fruits ceremony gives the first fruits of the harvest to God, or to the gods believed responsible for the abundance of food.
+Traditionally it marked a time of prosperity after the harvest, brought people together and dispelled fears of famine.
+In South Africa the tradition is practised by the Zulu of KwaZulu-Natal as Umkhosi Wokweshwama.

 Umkhosi womHlanga

-Umhlanga is an annual event that originates from Eswatini in the 1940s from the rule of King Sobhuza II, it is an adaptation of a much older ceremony of Umchwasho.
-In South Africa it was introduced by the Zulu King Goodwill Zwelithini kaBhekuzulu in 1991 to be later known as Umkhosi womHlanga, as a means to encourage young Zulu girls to delay sexual activity until marriage.
-All girls are required to undergo a virginity test before they are allowed to participate in a royal dance, they wear a traditional attire, including beadwork, and izigege, izinculuba and imintsha, with anklets, bracelets, necklaces, and colourful sashes.
-Each sash has appendages of a different colour, which denote whether or not the girl is betrothed.
-These young women then participate in a traditional dance bare-breasted, while each maiden carries a long reed – the girls take care to choose only the longest and strongest reeds – and then carry them towering above their heads in a slow procession up the hill to the royal Enyokeni Palace.
-The procession is led by the chief Zulu princess.
+Umhlanga is an annual event originating in Eswatini in the 1940s under King Sobhuza II, adapted from the older ceremony of Umchwasho.
+In South Africa it was introduced in 1991 by Zulu King Goodwill Zwelithini kaBhekuzulu as Umkhosi womHlanga, to encourage young Zulu women to delay sexual activity until marriage.
+Participants undergo a virginity test before being allowed to join the royal dance, and wear traditional attire including beadwork and colourful sashes whose appendages indicate whether a girl is betrothed.
+The young women dance bare-breasted, each carrying a long reed, in a procession to the royal Enyokeni Palace led by the chief Zulu princess.

 Historical food acquisition

-Food acquisition was primarily limited to types of agriculture (slash and burn and Intensive subsistence farming), pastoral farming and engaging in hunting.
-Generally women were responsible for Crop agriculture and men went to herd and hunt except for the Tsonga (and partially the Mpondo).
-Fishing was relatively of little importance.
-All Bantu-speaking communities commonly had clear separation between women's and men's tasks.
+Food acquisition was primarily limited to types of agriculture (slash-and-burn and intensive subsistence farming), pastoral farming and hunting.
+Generally, women were responsible for crop agriculture and men herded cattle and hunted, except among the Tsonga (and partially the Mpondo).
+Fishing was of relatively little importance, and all Bantu-speaking communities commonly maintained a clear division between women's and men's tasks.